|

 Contact DEI technical support for help.

-License Files
+License Storage

 If you change your hardware configuration, you may be required to re-enter your license code.
 For example, the first time you switch from an ethernet to a wireless network, you may need to re-enter your code.